SahriarNahid/Language-Learning-App/README.md

-# Language Learning App using Flutter

-Welcome to our language learning app built with Flutter!
-This project aims to help users learn new languages in a fun and interactive way.

-## Features

-- **Interactive Lessons**: Engage in interactive language lessons designed to improve your speaking, listening, reading, and writing skills.
-- **Multiple Languages**: Learn multiple languages from a wide range of options.
-- **Progress Tracking**: Track your learning progress and achievements.
-- **Quiz and Challenges**: Test your knowledge with quizzes and language challenges.
-- **Community**: Connect with other learners and practice your language skills with native speakers.
-- **Instructor**: Connect with personel instructor via video call.

 ## Screenshots
 | Intro Screen                             | Login Screen                            | Home Screen                                     | Quiz Screen                            | Writing Screen                            | Translator Screen                                     |         Speaking Screen         |